imatest/Operator-Console-Qt/README.md

 make
 ````

+If there is a build error where libImatest.h cannot be found it might be due to a sporadic bug with qmake.
+Open `/Operator-Console-Qt/app/app.pro` and add `message($$FOLDERS)` after the definition of `FOLDERS` on line 26.
+Then repeat the call to `qmake`, `make clean` and `make` a few times.

 ## Running the Operator Console

 To run the OperatorConsole `cd` into the `app` sub-folder and run the executable